fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

    - Device: The device name
    - Platform: The platform the user is running Teams client on.
    - Platform details: Operating system details.
-   - Insight: If the user experienced an update failure and is running an outdated versions of Teams.
+   - Insight: If the user experienced an update failure and is running an outdated version of Teams.
    - Last Activity: The timestamp of the last active update.
 - Callout 6: You can search or filter for any client versions.
 You can also sort and export the dashboard's table in a CSV file.